Frequently Asked Questions, Mysteries & Misconceptions

 "And roaring monsters with man atop Does seem to eat the verdant crop...And give away the horse and plough"

-There is no historical record of these words before the religious tract from the 1920's found by Arnold Kellett.
+There is no historical record of these words before the religious tract from the 1930's found by Dr. Arnold Kellett.
 That tract also presented modified versions of some of Charles Hindley's forgeries, but nothing thought earlier to be from Mother Shipton herself, even prophecies that were attributed to her in her time.

 Did Mother Shipton predict in intricate detail disasters for the world?